Adhara Position and Visibility Tonight

 Where is Adhara right now?

 Adhara is located in the constellation Canis Major.
-At the current time, it is above the horizon at an altitude of 13 degrees toward the southeast from your location, with an apparent magnitude of 1.5.
+Although it is currently above the horizon at an altitude of 17 degrees, Adhara is not visible because it is daytime.

 Adhara Rise and Set Timetable